on orders of $85 or more

 - Weis, Frederick Lewis, Walter Lee Sheppard and David Faris.
 Ancestral Roots of Sixty Colonists Who Came to New England Between 1623 and 1650 7th Edition.
 Baltimore: Genealogical Publishing, 1992.
 Print.
 (ISBN 0806313676).

 - Bullock, L.G.
 Historical Map of Ireland.
 Edinburgh: Bartholomew and Son, 1969.
 Print.

 The Finn Family Crest was acquired from the Houseofnames.com archives.
 The Finn Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 10 September 2013 at 08:08.
+This page was last modified on 8 April 2016 at 22:22.